hl105/portfolio-jlee/docs/blogs/User-Testing-&-Analysis.md

     - major
 - Snapshot hints
     - add a `click to reveal` popup when user visits the snapshots page, so that the user knows what to do.
-    - add a `expires on` under each snapshot to highlight the expiration feature
+    - add a `expires on` text under each snapshot to highlight the expiration feature
     - conceptual
     - critical
 - More Friend Features